 Thank you for joining the AlgoDaily community!
-It is our mission to democratize careers in software by helping developers get better at interviews and sharing hard earned lessons from working on various software engineering teams.
+It is our mission to democratize careers in software by helping non-traditional developers get better at interviews and sharing hard earned lessons gained from working on various software engineering teams.

 This article aims to explain what we're all about, and answer several questions that are frequently asked.